Questions and Answers: Victims of Human Trafficking, T Nonimmigrant Status

 To qualify for permanent residence, you must:

-- Have complied with any reasonable request for assistance in the investigation or prosecution of acts of trafficking demonstrate extreme hardship involving unusual and severe harm upon removal from the United States or have been under 18 years of age at the time of the trafficking victimization.
+• Have complied with any reasonable request for assistance in investigation or prosecution or demonstrate extreme hardship involving unusual and severe harm upon removal from the United States.

 For more information on green cards, see the “Green Card for a T Nonimmigrant” link to the right.